How to use grep in Linux

 Grep syntax and basic command structure

-The basic command structure is as follows:
+The basic grep syntax is as follows:

 grep "string to search for" filename